ciroque/the-dagwood/docs/demo/src/introduction.md

 ## Ready to Begin?

 The demo follows a carefully crafted progression from simple concepts to advanced architectures.
-Each section builds on the previous one, culminating in a sophisticated workflow orchestration system that demonstrates the power of modern Rust development.
+Each section builds on the previous one, culminating in a sophisticated pipeline orchestration system that demonstrates the power of modern Rust development.

 **Let's start with the first example: Hello World!**